 Interactive apps, to illustrate glaciological processes with the help of interactive graphics on the web.
-The targeted audience is very broad, from school children to adults and scientists.
+The targeted audience is very broad, from school children to adults, with or without scientific background.

 Graphics, open access images and graphics that can be used for lectures or presentations.

-Interactive Notebooks, for students willing to run and develop their own experiments.
-The targeted audience are students at the undergrad or graduate level with some programming experience or a tutor to show them how to run them.
+Interactive Notebooks, providing guidance to run and develop simple modelling experiments.
+The targeted audience are students at the undergrad or graduate level with some programming experience, or under the supervision of an instructor who can show them how to run the experiments.

 Collection of notebooks with simple experiments explaining one or more glaciological concepts.
-They are easier to follow with some background in programming, but we are working to make them as accessible as possible.
-Read our Introduction to notebooks first if you are new to these things.
+The The oggm-edu python package provides an intuitive and expressive interface to the OGGM model, highly simplifying the development of glacier evolution experiments.
+Read our Introduction to interactive notebooks first if you are new to these things.

-These are more advanced notebooks, for potential and current users of the OGGM model.
+These are more advanced notebooks, for those who want to use the OGGM model for research.

-Thanks for considering OGGM Edu for your classes!
+Thanks for considering OGGM-Edu for your classes!
 We’ve gathered some recommendations and guidelines here.
-They will be extended soon!

 Interested in OGGM-Edu?
 We would love to hear from you!